RayAndrade/TheRayCode/Csharp/Show/README.md

 {
    public string UsefulFunctionA()
    {
-      return "The result of the product A2.";
+      return "The Ray Code is AWESOME!!!";
     }
 }
 ```